11.1. Overloaded Operators and friend Functions

 Review

 Overloaded operators are based on an operator notation but are implemented as functions.
-A thorough understanding of operators, functions, and how class member functions are called is essential for understanding overloaded operators.
+Thoroughly understanding operators, functions, and the member function calling syntax is essential for understanding overloaded operators.
 Please review the following as needed:

-Although overloaded operators and friend functions are independent constructs, meaning that it is possible to use one without the other, programmers often use them together.
-Java does not support either, so the concepts may be new for many students.
-Fortunately, both overloaded operators and friend functions are simple extensions to parts of C++ that we have already studied and used, making them an easy addition to our programming toolkit.
+Although overloaded operators and friend functions are independent constructs - it is possible to use one without the other - but programmers often use them together.
+Fortunately, both are simple extensions to C++ features we have already studied and used, making them an easy addition to our programming toolkit.

 Overloaded Operators

-Overloaded operators are just functions dressed up with a bit of new syntax called with a specialized but familiar operator notation.
-For example, C++ allows programmers to add two integers using the "+" operator: 5 + 10, which looks like the way we would write the operation using "pencil and paper."
-Similarly, we can write code that uses operators to call functions by overloading the operators for programmer-defined classes.
-For example, if f1 and f2 are instances of a class named fraction, their sum can be written with an overloaded "+" operator as: f1 + f2, which looks like what we might write the operation on a whiteboard or a piece of paper.
+C++ implements overloaded operators as functions that follow a specific naming convention and calls them with a specialized but familiar operator notation.
+For example, C++ allows programs to add two integers using the "+" operator: 5 + 10, which looks like the way we would write the operation using "pencil and paper."
+Similarly, a program can specify a class named fraction with an overloaded "+" operator and sum two instances, f1 and f2, with the expression f1 + f2.

-Overloaded operators are implemented as functions with a special function name: operator☺ where ☺ is replaced by the operator to be overloaded.
-For example, the add function from the Time class example, Time add(Time t); may be transformed into the overloaded operator Time operator+(Time t);.
+C++ implements overloaded operators as functions with the special function name: operator☺ where ☺ is replaced by the overloaded operator.
+For example, the add function from the Time class example, Time add(Time t); may be restated as the overloaded operator Time operator+(Time t);.
 There are a few basic characteristics that all C++ operators share and that overloaded operators cannot change:

 Overloaded operator rules